TakeJoshyy/TheMurphVerse/1.GameModes/Emerald-Murphmon/readme.md

 # Banned items:

-Any non-consumable held items except items for repeling or escaping wild encounters.
+Any non-consumable held items exceptfor everstone and items for repeling or escaping wild encounters.
 Reviving items.
 X Items are not allowed on the Elite 4 or Champion.

 **NOTE:** You may not use status healing flutes except when scouting wild Pokemon.